Ed Ott

-Major League career
+Early life

-Ott was born in Muncy, Pennsylvania, where he attended Muncy High School.
+Ott was born on July 11, 1951, in Muncy, Pennsylvania, where he attended Muncy High School.
 He is not known to be related to Baseball Hall of Fame member Mel Ott.
 Although Muncy High School did not have a baseball team, Ott excelled at football and wrestling.
 In the summer, he played American Legion Baseball where he became a standout third baseman.
 Before turning professional, Ott enjoyed playing and learning the game of baseball with his older brothers, Tom and Ron, for Lycoming County's Hughesville Travelers baseball club.

+Professional career

-He was drafted out of Muncy High School by the Pittsburgh Pirates in the 23rd round of the 1970 Major League Baseball draft.
+The Pittsburgh Pirates selected Ott in the 23rd round of the 1970 Major League Baseball draft.
+He was a left-handed batter and threw right-handed.

 Ott began his professional baseball career in 1970 with the Niagara Falls Pirates of the New York-Pennsylvania League where his manager converted him into an outfielder.
 The next season, he posted a .292 batting average while playing for the Monroe Pirates then hit .304 for the Salem Pirates in 1972.
 His performance earned him a promotion to the Triple-A Charleston Charlies in 1973.
 He was briefly promoted to the major leagues, making his debut with the Pirates on June 10, 1974 at the age of 22, before returning to play for Charleston.

-The Pirates asked Ott to become a Catcher during the 1974 season and while he initially opposed the move, he eventually agreed as it presented him with the easiest path to return to the major leagues.
-Ott spent the 1975 season as a full-time catcher learning the trade in the minor leagues before being recalled to the major leagues on September 16, 1975 at Wrigley Field in Chicago against the Chicago Cubs in a late-season September call-up.
+The Pirates asked Ott to become a catcher during the 1974 season, and while he initially opposed the move, he eventually agreed as it presented him with the easiest path to return to the major leagues.
+Ott spent the 1975 season as a full-time catcher learning the trade in the minor leagues before being recalled to the major leagues on September 16, 1975, at Wrigley Field in Chicago against the Chicago Cubs in a late-season September call-up.

 Ott made the Pirates major league roster as third-string catcher in 1976, backing up Manny Sanguillén and Duffy Dyer.
 The Pirates traded Sanguillen to the Oakland Athletics before the 1977 season, and new Pirates manager Chuck Tanner installed Ott into a platoon role alongside Dyer.
 He played in 104 games that year while hitting for a .264 batting average.